adityanaulakha/AI-Resume-Analyzer/README.md

-docker build -t ai-resume-analyzer:demo .
-docker run -p 5000:5000 ai-resume-analyzer:demo
-## AI Resume Analyzer 🚀
+# AI Resume Analyzer 🚀

 Interactive Streamlit app that compares a candidate's resume with a job description using Google Gemini.
 It extracts skills, highlights matches & gaps, computes a match percentage, and produces a summarized assessment.
 Includes Docker & Jenkins pipeline for automated CI/CD.